vgyanlabs/vidyut/docs/README.md

 Welcome to the documentation section for the **Vidyut Learning Platform**.
 This folder contains structured markdown files representing the product planning, design, and requirement documentation.
 Each document is crafted to support collaborative development, clear understanding, and smooth delivery of the MVP.

 ---
+## UI Theme

+See the [Color Palette](./UI/color-palette.md) for standard UI colors.
+This section will be expanded for more UI theming guidelines.

 ##  Documentation Index